 VET in Schools allows students to remain at school while completing vocational training.
-There are a number of enrolment options.
+There are several enrolment options.

 Enrolment Options

 Most VET options are either timetabled within Unity College offerings or scheduled one full day or half day externally.
 The delivery model of specific VET courses is detailed in the individual subject information pages.